Upper Arlington High School

 Upper Arlington High School is the sole high school in the Upper Arlington City School District in Upper Arlington, Ohio, a northwest suburb of Columbus, Ohio.
 It receives students from Jones Middle School and Hastings Middle School.
 The current principal of the high school is Mr. Andrew Theado.
 The mascot is a golden bear.

 History and former buildings

 The first building to serve as Upper Arlington High School, now Jones Middle School, was built in 1924, becoming the first permanent school in Upper Arlington.
 It served as the high school until 1956, when its replacement opened on Ridgeview Road.
-The new building, still the district's sole high school, was significantly larger to accommodate the growing school district.
+The new building was significantly larger to accommodate the growing school district.

 In 2015, amidst safety concerns with the school, plans were announced to construct a new, larger high school adjacent to the former.
 It was completed in the summer of 2021, while the old Ridgeview building was demolished to make room for parking and sports facilities.